Book Appointment Now

 What Is the Patient Journey for Bariatric Surgery in Mexico?

-The typical bariatric journey in Mexico follows a 4-5 day timeline.
-This structured approach reduces risk for traveling patients.
+The patient journey for bariatric surgery in Mexico follows a 4 to 5 day timeline.
+This structured approach lowers risk for traveling patients.
+The table below shows a typical schedule.

 | Day | Milestone | Key Activities |